Improving Quality of Life

 If deemed necessary by the physician, a referral might be made to an Otolaryngologist for further testing prior to vestibular rehab.
 An audiologist at the vestibular lab can perform comprehensive testing to help the physicians and therapists direct their treatments.
 The primary care physician or neurologist can also write an order for the lab testing or vestibular rehabilitation.

-For more information on the vestibular rehabilitation program, please contact the Neurorehabilitation at Comp Rehab Plaza, 336-716-8004.
+For more information on the vestibular rehabilitation program, please contact the Neurorehabilitation at Medical Plaza - Miller, 336-716-8004.
 If you have a doctor's referral and would like to schedule an appointment for vestibular rehabilitation, please call 336-716-8400.

 For more information on the vestibular laboratory or to make an appointment, please call 336-716-3103.